 The Long-Reaching Effects of Toxic Stress in Watts

-Donny Joubert knew it was hard growing up in South Los Angeles, but he had not anticipated how bleak it was until the winter of 2005 when seven young men were murdered over the span of one month.
+Donny Joubert knew it was hard growing up in South Los Angeles, but he had not anticipated how bleak it was until the winter of 2005 when seven men were murdered over the span of one month.
 Joubert had always called Watts home.
 He was born and raised at the Nickerson Gardens housing development, and at the time, worked there as a member of the housing authority team.

 In the weeks following the murders, neighbors shared with Joubert how little faith they had about living in Watts.
 Older residents said they never left their homes for fear of being victimized and children as young as seven told Joubert they didn’t envision a future where they made it to adulthood – and some didn’t even imagine living another year.